Questionable Officiating In Oregon Ducks, Purdue Boilermakers: Jordan James Touchdown

 Then, on third and goal, James attempted to punch the ball in from the one yard line.
 It was close, but after review, he was again marked short by one inch.

-The Ducks drove down the field with great execution with some big plays from Kenyon Sadiq and Justius Lowe.
-Both young players are seeing increased playing time, as Oregon is without star tight end Terrance Ferguson vs. Purdue.
-Ferguson is ruled out with an illness, according to the FOX broadcast.
+To begin the drive, the Ducks showed great execution with some big plays from Kenyon Sadiq and Justius Lowe.
+Both young players saw increased playing time, as Oregon was without star tight end Terrance Ferguson vs. Purdue.
+Ferguson was out because he had to have his appendix removed but coach Lanning hopes to have him back soon.

-James is also off to a hot start vs. the Boilermakers, scoring Oregon's first two touchdowns and leading the team in rushing.
+James also got off to a hot start vs. the Boilermakers, scoring Oregon's first two touchdowns and leading the team in rushing.
 It's James' fifth-straight game with a rushing touchdown.

+Oregon cruised to a 35-0 victory vs. Purdue in a game in which most of the second team saw the field for the final seven minutes.
+The win marked Oregon’s first shutout since 2012 against Arizona and its first road shutout since 1992 against Oregon State.

-Coach Lanning raved about James after Oregon's 32-31 win over the Ohio State Buckeyes last weel.
+Coach Lanning raved about James after Oregon's 32-31 win over the Ohio State Buckeyes last week.

 "Jordan man.
 He runs like he’s pissed off all the time, and we see it every day in practice," said Lanning after the victory.
 "Before the game started, he came up to me and said, ‘Coach, I got you’, right, and I know when he says that he meant it.
 And he took advantage of those opportunities he got today, and he’d be the first one to tell you the schematic advantages that coach (Will) Stein and the offensive staff created, the blocking that coach (A’lique) Terry’s group did."